hollandjg/hollandjg.github.io/index.md

-I'm John Gerrard Holland, a British-German physicist with experience in management consultantancy and IT.
+I'm John Gerrard Holland, a British-German physicist with experience in data science, management consultantancy and IT.
 I'm passionate about climate and sustainability.
+I work at the [Brown University Center for Computation and Visualization](https://ccv.brown.edu).

 I live in Massachusetts, USA, and my home base is in Munich, Germany.